libsugar/BetterCollections/README.md

     A **fat reference** *(`object + offset`)* that can be safely put on the **heap**, not a ref struct
   - `MemoryEx`
     - Provides `GetEnumerator` for `Memory<T>` `ReadOnlyMemory<T>`
+- Cryptography
+  - `AHasher`
+    A hasher that ensures even distribution of each bit
+    If possible use Aes SIMD acceleration (.net7+)

 #### Simd Support
   - .net8 +
     - Vector512